No Products in the Cart

 · Age of the watch.
 Seals may weaken and eventually fail with age.

 For the most part, water resistant watches should be kept away from water as much as possible.
-Some people are under the impression that it is okay to shower with a water resistant watch.
-However, soaps and shampoos can build up in watches over time causing problems.
+Some people are under the impression that it is okay to shower with a water-resistant watch.
+However, soaps and shampoos can leave build up.
 Abrasive soaps can cause damage to the delicate parts of the watch.

 For many years, water resistant watches were referred to as “waterproof.”
 This changed in the 1960’s when the Federal Trade Commission began to investigate watch manufacturers for misrepresentation.
 Now, watches must be proven to be 100% waterproof before they can be marketed and sold as such.